jargonzhou/learning-scala/tools/sbt/sbt.md

 * [Scala 3 — Book - Building and Testing Scala Projects with sbt](https://docs.scala-lang.org/scala3/book/tools-sbt.html)
 * [Scala 3 Migration Guide - Porting an sbt Project (by hand)](https://docs.scala-lang.org/scala3/guides/migration/tutorial-sbt.html)

-> sbt: A simple build tool
+> sbt is a build tool for Scala, Java, and more.
+It requires Java 1.8 or later.

 Features of sbt
 * Little or no configuration required for simple projects